-You can think of the different types of qualitative data analysis as positioned on a continuum (see Fig.4) At the one end are the highly qualitative, reflective types of analysis, whereas on the other end are those which treat the qualitative data in a quantitative way, by counting and coding data.
+It is useful to think of the different types of qualitative data analysis as positioned on a continuum (see Fig. 4).
+At the one end are the highly qualitative, reflective types of analysis, whereas on the other end are those which treat the qualitative data in a quantitative way, by counting and coding data.